nautobot/nautobot/nautobot/docs/configuration/optional-settings.md

 !!! warning
     Setting this to `False` can result in unexpected filtering results in the case of user error, for example `/dcim/devices/?has_primry_ip=false` (note the typo `primry`) will result in a list of all devices, rather than the intended list of only devices that lack a primary IP address.
 In the case of Jobs or external automation making use of such a filter, this could have wide-ranging consequences.

 ---

+## SUPPORT_MESSAGE

++++ 1.6.4

+Default: `""`

+A message to include on error pages (status code 403, 404, 500, etc.) when an error occurs.
+You can configure this to direct users to the appropriate contact(s) within your organization that provide support for Nautobot.
+Markdown formatting is supported within this message (raw HTML is not).

+If unset, the default message that will appear is `If further assistance is required, please join the #nautobot channel on [Network to Code's Slack community](https://slack.networktocode.com) and post your question.`

+!!! tip
+    If you do not set a value for this setting in your `nautobot_config.py`, it can be configured dynamically by an admin user via the Nautobot Admin UI.
+If you do have a value for this setting in `nautobot_config.py`, it will override any dynamically configured value.

+---